In 2007, we rescued a little

 terrier mix named Rocky who turned out to have some pretty serious health

-issues.
+issues (eyes, heart, brain and more).
 His latest challenge is kidney disease, which is what's been

 contributing to house-soiling behavior lately.
 We clean up as we go

 (or as he does, actually), but recently I felt it was time to do a thorough

 cleaning of the carpet in one of the bedrooms where he spends some of his

 I fired up one of our professional, portable carpet extractors (the EDIC

 Bravo, shown below), which is known in the carpet

 cleaning industry as a "spotter," meaning that it's not made for cleaning

 entire rooms...just spots or upholstery.
 The unit uses a 3" wand and